abhisekupadhyaya/Instalily_Project/docs/stage2/overview.md

 ## Backend

-The backend now incorporates more advanced processing and retrieval mechanisms:
+The backend now incorporates the Agentic Graph Architecture:

 ### Key Components:

 - **HTML Parser**: Enhanced parser to extract and structure relevant information from the received HTML.
-- **Vector Embeddings Generator**: Convert parsed text into vector embeddings for efficient similarity search.
-- **RAG System**: Implement a Retrieval-Augmented Generation system to enhance response quality.
-- **Agentic Workflow**: Refined workflow that leverages RAG and vector search for more accurate and contextual responses.
+- **Agentic Graph Orchestrator**: Manages the network of specialized agent nodes and coordinates their interactions.
 - **Chat Session Manager**: Handle the creation and tracking of chat sessions using unique chatIDs.

 ## MongoDB Database

-The database structure remains similar, with some additions:
+The database structure remains similar to Stage 1, with a minor addition:

 ### Data Models: